Preksha-Dadoo/Clustering/README.md

 └── main.py                       # Main script to run the pipeline
 ```

+## Conclusion
+This project demonstrates the impact of different clustering techniques and preprocessing methods on clustering quality.
+K-Means Clustering with PCA preprocessing consistently outperformed other methods, making it the most effective approach for this dataset.
+This analysis provides insights into how data preprocessing and choice of clustering algorithm can influence the quality and interpretability of clusters in unsupervised learning tasks.

 ## License
 This project is distributed under the MIT License